 The ground is always changing in these areas, so it’s really important that people stick to the marked paths to avoid any crumbling and unstable ground.

-Our favourite part of the geothermal wonderland was without a doubt Roto Kārikitea, or more commonly known as The Devil’s Bath.
 This lake looks exactly how it does in the photos, which really surprised me.
 I always thought the colours might have been slightly tweaked to make it look more vibrant but nope.
 It really is a fluorescent green.

-The Devil’s Bath is a sunken pool, formed in the crater of a volcanic eruption.
-It’s magnificent colour comes from the fact that this pool is made up of mostly sulphur.
-While there aren’t isn’t any spectacular volcanic activiy going on here like what you’ll see at other pools, the colour and the eerie feel around this particular pool is what made it our favourite part of the whole day.
-It looks almost like a chemical spill that has come stright from a comic book.
+While there aren’t isn’t any spectacular volcanic activity going on here like what you’ll see at other pools, the colour and the eerie feel around this particular pool is what made it our favourite part of the whole day.
+It looks almost like a chemical spill that has come straight from a comic book.

 A bright green geothermal pool

 These are just outside the geothermal wonderland so they’re free to visit too!
-As my little nickname suggests, these mud pools are bubbling pools of mud, formed by escaping hot gases traveling up from deep underground.
+As my little nickname suggests, these mud pools are bubbling pools of mud, formed by escaping hot gases travelling up from deep underground.
 It’s scorching so don’t get too close and watch out for any stray explosions!
 It can get pretty messy when the activity peaks.

 Is Wai-O-Tapu worth it?